 The results of the qualitative study identify uncertainties and issues regarding firms’ intention to accept or reject IoT technology in logistics and supply chain management, including the benefit and cost aspects of adopting IoT, uncertainties about the trustworthiness of IoT technology, and the external motivating force to embrace IoT.
 The resulting quantitative model shows that perceived benefits, perceived costs, and external pressure are significant determinants of IoT adoption intention, while technology trust is not.
 However, technology trust does indirectly influence IoT adoption intention through perceived benefits.

 The empirical findings of this study provide some guidelines for logistics and supply chain managers to evaluate IoT adoption in their firms.
 Likewise, IoT solution providers can also benefit from this study by improving their solutions to mitigate the IoT adoption concerns addressed herein.

 This paper is among the first known to examine IoT adoption intention in logistics and supply chain management using mixed methods research.
 The mixed methods approach offers a better insight in understanding incentives behind firms’ decisions to adopt IoT vs the use of either a qualitative or quantitative method alone.

-Tu, M. (2018), "An exploratory study of Internet of Things (IoT) adoption intention in logistics and supply chain management", International Journal of Logistics Management, The, Vol. 29 No. 1, pp. 131-151. https://doi.org/10.1108/IJLM-11-2016-0274
+Tu, M. (2018), "An exploratory study of Internet of Things (IoT) adoption intention in logistics and supply chain management: A mixed research approach", The International Journal of Logistics Management, Vol. 29 No. 1, pp. 131-151. https://doi.org/10.1108/IJLM-11-2016-0274